alexwebgr/faw_icon/README.md

 https://fontawesome.com/get-started/svg-with-js.

-Another great feature is that is does not bundle any icons making it super fast to download and install as well as providing the ability to use new icons as they become available or opting for the PRO collection.
+Another great feature is that is does not bundle any icons making it super fast to download and install as well as providing the ability to use new icons as they become available custom ones or the PRO collection.

 ## Installation